TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

   <img src="/imgs/09_Aretomo2_Scipion.PNG" alt="Processing Workflow" style="width:60%;">
 </a>

 > **Note**: This is where having the correct tilt angle becomes crucial.
 If you use 95° instead of -95°, AreTomo will reconstruct tomograms with an inverted hand, causing them to be mirrored.
-Hence, in later steps — such as when performing Subtomogram Averaging (STA) — you could end up with mirrored structures.
+Hence, in later steps, such as when performing Subtomogram Averaging (STA), you could end up with mirrored structures.
 To check whether your tomograms are mirrored, you can run template matching with both properly oriented and inverted-hand templates, **[link](/03-tutorial/06-check-hand/)**.

 We will reconstruct bin8 tomograms first to quickly assess their overall quality and to measure lamella thickness for Z-height refinement.
 For the initial reconstruction, we will use an estimated lamella thickness of 1000 unbinned pixels (~190 nm).